dfsp-spirit/brainview-rs/README.md

 cargo run
 ```

-This will open a 3D window and show a rotating brain mesh, with vertex colors representing cortical thickness.
-The current version of this crate is basically a slighty modified version of the [three-d triangle example](https://github.com/asny/three-d/tree/0.6.0/examples/triangle).
+This will open a 3D window and show a rotating brain mesh, with vertex colors representing cortical thickness:

 ![Vis](./resources/web/brainview-rs.jpg?raw=true "Brain visualizationin Rust.")

+The current version of this crate is a very rough prototype, it's basically a slighty modified version of the [three-d triangle example](https://github.com/asny/three-d/tree/0.6.0/examples/triangle).